awsdocs/aws-codedeploy-user-guide/doc_source/applications-delete.md

 1. In the navigation pane, expand **Deploy**, and then choose **Applications**\.

-1. In the list of applications, choose the button next to the application you want to delete, and then choose **Delete**\.
+1. In the list of applications, choose the the application you want to delete\.

+   A page appears containing details about the application\.

+1. Choose **Delete application** on the top\-right\.

-1. When prompted, enter the name of the application to confirm you want to delete it, and then choose **Delete**\.
+1. When prompted, enter **delete** to confirm you want to delete the application, and then choose **Delete**\.

 ## Delete an application \(AWS CLI\)<a name="applications-delete-cli"></a>